Elizabeth's Wildlife Center was established in 1986, and became a

 injured/orphaned.
 This service is provided during normal business hours,

 The Center offers a mutually beneficial solution for both animals and humans by providing a permanent and safe place for wildlife to be rehabilitated while at the same time educating the public.
 This is the only Wildlife Center in the Abbotsford area that provides this service.
 The Center receives animals from the local police and fire departments, the SPCA, veterinarians and residents of Abbotsford and the Lower Fraser Valley -- serving approximately 200,000 community members.
 The purpose of the Center is to preserve wildlife.
 These invaluable animals, whose natural life cycle has been disturbed by human interaction, would otherwise be euthanized.

-Site Design & Maintenance donated since 2008 by Metadata Consulting
+Site Design & Maintenance donated for the last years by

 MAIL BOX ONLY - NO ANIMALS

 THE MALL DOES NOT ALLOW ANIMALS